instantaxis/canvas_payload_next/.architect_rules/taskmaster.md

     *   Moving a subtask to a different parent
     *   Reordering subtasks within the same parent
     *   Moving a task to a new, non-existent ID (automatically creates placeholders)
-    *   Moving multiple tasks at once with comma-separated IDs
+    - Moving multiple tasks at once using comma-separated IDs (e.g., `--from=10,11,12 --to=16,17,18`)
 *   **Validation Features:**
     *   Allows moving tasks to non-existent destination IDs (creates placeholder tasks)
-    *   Prevents moving to existing task IDs that already have content (to avoid overwriting)
+    *   Prevents moving to existing task IDs that have content (to avoid overwriting)
     *   Validates that source tasks exist before attempting to move them
     *   Maintains proper parent-child relationships
 *   **Example CLI:** `task-master move --from=5.2 --to=7.3` to move subtask 5.2 to become subtask 7.3.